Zoocasa

 • Unable to contact moving company to register complaints (unreturned calls

-• Driver threatened not to deliver goods unless excessive increase in charges paid and brought a Rottweiler dog with this to add to intimidation factor
+• Driver threatened not to deliver goods unless excessive increase in charges paid and brought a Rottweiler dog to add to the intimidation factor

-Unfortunately stories like this are all too common especially when customers do not make an effort to find out if the company trying to obtain their move really is a reputable mover.
-Today there are far too many shady individuals preying on consumers.
-They place large ads in the yellow pages or have a fancy website and so consumers assume they must be reputable.
+Unfortunately, stories like this are all too common, especially when customers do not make an effort to find out if the company trying to obtain their move really is a reputable mover.
+Today, there are far too many individuals preying on consumers.
+They often place large ads on yellow pages or have a fancy website, so consumers assume they are reputable.

 A few of the things they generally don’t have are: